tatuylonen/wiktextract/README.md

 with open("filename.json", "r", encoding="utf-8") as f:
     for line in f:
         data = json.loads(line)
-        ... parse the data for this record
+        ... parse the data in this record
 ```

 If you want to collect all the data into a list, you can read the file